icon-project/icon-sdk-js/README.md

 ## IconService.IconBuilder.IcxTransactionBuilder

-Builder class for `IcxTransaction` instance. `IcxTransaction` is a object representing a transaction object used for sending ICX.
+Builder class for `IcxTransaction` instance. `IcxTransaction` is an object representing a transaction object used for sending ICX.
 The parameter details are as follows:

 | Parameter       | Description |
 | ------------- | ----------- |